 This program offers a path for students new to the pharmaceutical and/or medical device industries and to individuals currently employed within these industries who are new to the field of pharmaceutical or medical device regulatory affairs.
 Additionally, this program benefits current industry professionals with focused regulatory or compliance experience who are seeking a change in practice setting or job function.

-Occupational summary for managers in the United States.
+Occupational summary for managers in the US.